Separating Bohr denseness from measurable recurrence

 \subsection{Outline of the main argument}

 Lemma \ref{lem:RohlinExtend} forms the basis of an inductive construction of a $\delta$-nonrecurrent set which is Bohr dense.
 This construction requires two compactness properties: first, that Bohr denseness can be approximated by \emph{$k$-Bohr denseness} (Definition \ref{def:BohrDenseness}), which in turn can be approximated using finite subsets of $\mathbb Z$ (Lemma \ref{lem:BohrIntersectiveCompactness}).
 The corresponding compactness property for measurable recurrence is provided by Lemma \ref{lem:DensityCompactness}.
-Starting with a finite $\delta$-nonrecurrent set $S_1$, we use Lemma \ref{lem:DensityIntervals} to find an $N\in \mathbb N$ and a finite set $A\subseteq [N]$ witnessing the $\delta$-nonrecurrence of $S_1$, meaning $|A|>\delta N$, $A\cap (A+ S_1)=\varnothing$, and $A+S_1\subseteq [N]$.
-We then use Proposition \ref{prop:RohlinTd} to find a minimal torus rotation $(\mathbb T^d,\mu,R)$ and Rohlin towers $\mathcal T_0$, $\mathcal T_1$ as in Lemma \ref{lem:RohlinExtend} with $|A|\mu(E_0)>\delta$ such that the set $\{n:R^nE_0\subseteq E_1\}$ contains a \emph{Bohr-Hamming ball} $BH$ (Definition \ref{def:BH}), which itself is chosen to be $k$-Bohr dense.
+Starting with a finite $\delta$-nonrecurrent set $S_1$, we use Lemma \ref{lem:WitnessesExist} to find an $N\in \mathbb N$ and a finite set $A\subseteq [N]$ witnessing the $\delta$-nonrecurrence of $S_1$, meaning $|A|>\delta N$, $A\cap (A+ S_1)=\varnothing$, and $A+S_1\subseteq [N]$.
+We then use Proposition \ref{prop:RohlinTd} to find a minimal torus rotation $(\mathbb T^d,\mu,R)$ and Rohlin towers $\mathcal T$, $\mathcal T'$ as in Lemma \ref{lem:RohlinExtend} with $|A|\mu(E)>\delta$ such that the set $\{n:R^nE\subseteq E'\}$ contains a \emph{Bohr-Hamming ball} $BH$ (Definition \ref{def:BH}), which itself is $k$-Bohr dense (Lemma \ref{lem:BHiskBohrDense}).
 Lemma \ref{lem:RohlinExtend} then implies $S_1\cup (S_1+BH)$ is $\delta$-nonrecurrent.
-Since $k$-Bohr denseness is translation invariant, we will get that $S_1\cup (S_1+BH)$ is $k$-Bohr dense, and Lemma \ref{lem:BohrIntersectiveCompactness} will allow us to chose a finite subset $S_2\subseteq S_1\cup (S_1+BH)$ such which is approximately $k$-Bohr dense.
+Since $k$-Bohr denseness is translation invariant, we will get that $S_1\cup (S_1+BH)$ is $k$-Bohr dense, and Lemma \ref{lem:BohrIntersectiveCompactness} will allow us to chose a finite subset $S_2\subseteq S_1\cup (S_1+BH)$ which is approximately $k$-Bohr dense.
 Since $S_1$ is finite we may include $S_1$ in $S_2$.
-Repeating this argument with increasing values of $k$, we may produce a sequence of sets $S_1\subseteq S_2\subseteq S_3\subseteq \cdots$ where each $S_k$ is approximately $k$-Bohr dense and $\delta$-nonrecurrent.
-The union $\bigcup_{k\in \mathbb N} S_k$ will then be the desired Bohr dense $\delta$-nonrecurrent set.
+Repeating this argument, we produce a sequence of sets $S_1\subseteq S_2\subseteq S_3\subseteq \cdots$ where each $S_k$ is approximately $k$-Bohr dense and $\delta$-nonrecurrent.
+The union $\bigcup_{k\in \mathbb N} S_k$ will be the desired Bohr dense $\delta$-nonrecurrent set.